NIST Cybersecurity Framework: A Comprehensive Guide

 When the first version of the NIST CSF was released, cloud computing was relatively new and had yet to be widely used across all industries.
 Now that the era of cloud computing has arrived, the latest edition, along with the supporting documentation from NIST, provides guidance for external cloud infrastructure.
 While the framework does not cover all the important issues regarding cloud security, such as auditing and shared responsibility, it does lay out the critical foundations.
 Because most organizations still rely heavily on internal infrastructure, including networking hardware and endpoints, these systems need protecting just as they always did.
 Compliance with the framework helps secure both internal and external infrastructure, whereas many competing frameworks focus on only one or the other.

 Just like the framework itself, cybersecurity should not live in isolation.
 Instead, it needs to be deeply integrated with your comprehensive strategy.
 Far from just being a necessary evil, it is now a critical part of a company’s value proposition.
+As Charles IT client, Michael Mullin, Chief Operating Officer of Environmental Systems Corporation, once stated, “We just weren’t able to do what we needed to do with what we had. “ He added, ”IT is probably the thing I’m most proud of now,” which showcases how beneficial it was for his organization once they made cybersecurity a core part of their business strategy.
 Let’s take a closer look at how the core functions serve to strengthen cybersecurity.

 NIST Core Functions